bpmconcept/ping-this/README.md

-NetworkPing                     | A standard ICMP ping, or, failing that, an attempt to open a socket on a specified port HttpHeaderPing                  | Check through headers only if a web server answers correctly to a GET request TlsCertificateExpirationPing    | Check the expiration date of a web server's certificate SshCommandPing                  | Run a custom command through SSH and check either exit code or response content
+NetworkPing                     | A standard ICMP ping, or, failing that, an attempt to open a socket on a specified port HttpHeaderPing                  | Check through headers only if a web server answers correctly to a GET request TlsCertificateExpirationPing    | Check the expiration date of a web server's certificate SshCommandPing                  | Run a custom command through SSH and check either stdout, stderr or exit code

 ### Built-in Alarms